WoodenMaiden/WoodenMaiden/README.md

 ## Hi there! 👋

 My name is Yann POMIE, I am a 24 years old french Engineer, freshly graduated from Polytech Montpellier.
-I have a passion for DevOps and especially for automating and building scalable architecture (btw I am looking for a job 😀)
+I have a passion for DevOps and especially for automating and building scalable architectures.

 ## Hobbies/Stuff I like